Skip to main content

 You Are Not Alone.
 Contact Writing Services

-The Writing Services at both Waterloo and Brantford are dedicated to helping undergraduate and graduate students enhance the writing skills necessary for academic success.
+The Writing Support at both Waterloo and Brantford are dedicated to helping undergraduate and graduate students enhance the writing skills necessary for academic success.
 They provide an accessible, supportive, and student-focused environment where ideas can flourish, and students can hone their writing through critical thinking.

-Here's what Writing Services offers:
+Here's what Writing Support offers:

 1. One-on-One Writing Appointments: You can schedule appointments (both online and in-person) with student or professional staff members.
 They can provide you with personalized feedback and guidance on your personal statement.